A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

 \subsection{Monte Carlo (MC)}

 Monte Carlo simulations represent an entirely different approach compared to previous solution methods.
 Instead of tracking the distribution function $n(L,t)$, a large number of individual particles is generated and nucleation, growth, and agglomeration are simulated for the population of particles.
-An overview of different methods based on Monte Carlo simulations applied to the population balance equation can be found in \cite{zhaoAnalysisFourMonte2007}.
-We use a simple time-driven simulation technique proposed in \cite{vanpeborghgoochMonteCarloSimulation1996}.
-Here, a time step $\Delta t$ is chosen before the simulation and the manipulation of the particles is performed at each time step.
-Growth is considered using an Euler method formula: